auth-global/self-documenting-cryptography/README.md

 In a worst-case scenario, a total failure of cryptoacoustics would only mean that an attacker managed to obscure our tags without incurring substantial overhead.
 This wrecks the G3P's secondary security goal that output hashes should be _traceable-or-useless_, but leaves untouched the primary security goal of being slow to compute and not directly reversible.
 On this count, the G3P is almost certainly at least as good as PBKDF2 and also at least as good as Bcrypt.

 This type of hedging is a major design theme in the G3P.
 Yes, my conjectures are shooting into the dark, but the point is that I'm not hunting grues, and my target might actually be quite large.
-Unlike the fields of probability and statistics, exotic design properties can sometimes be legitimately claimed using only the most mundane implementation techniques.
-In this way, the G3P is placing design bets on techniques and tweaks that have little to no downside risk, and are reasonably likely to pay off big.
+In stark contrast to the Sagan Standard of probability and statistics, exotic design properties can sometimes be implemented using only the most mundane techniques.
+In this way, the G3P is placing design bets on tweaks that have little to no downside risk, and are reasonably likely to pay off big.

 Moreover, I'm not shooting into the dark once, but twice, hedging the cryptoacoustic properties of the G3P between PHKDF and bcrypt.
-If the _minimum obscuration overhead_ of either SHA256 or blowfish's expensive key expansion functions turns out to be impractically low, the G3P still has the other function family to pin its cryptoacoustic hopes on.
+If the _cryptoacoustic advantage_ of either SHA256 or blowfish's expensive key expansion functions turns out to be impractically low, the G3P still has the other function family to pin its cryptoacoustic hopes on.
 The ultimate success of these two attempts at a secure cryptoacoustic construction are not likely entirely independent of each other, but the G3P is certainly not repeating the exact same attempt twice.

 Though qualitatively describing the similarities and differences between the cryptoacoustic properties of PHKDF and bcrypt can be a useful exercise, a quantitative comparison would almost certainly require a theoretical basis for cryptoacoustics.
 At that point we definitely need a light to keep the grues away.